windmill-labs/windmilldocs/docs/openflow/index.md

 If present:

-- `stop_after_if.expr`: Evaluate a JavaScript expression that takes the result as an input to decide if the Flow should stop there.
-Useful to stop a Flow that is meant to watch for changes if there are no changes.
+- `stop_after_if.expr`: evaluate a JavaScript expression that takes the result as an input to decide if the Flow should stop there.

+  Useful to stop a Flow
+  that is meant to watch for changes if there are no changes.
+- `stop_after_if.skip_if_stopped`: used to flag failed runs as skippable.

+  It is
-- `stop_after_if.skip_if_stopped`: Used to flag failed runs as skippable.
-It is useful in the context of Flows being triggered very often to watch for changes as you might want to ignore the runs that have been skipped.
+  useful in the context of Flows being triggered very often to watch for changes as you might want to ignore the runs that have been skipped.
-- `suspend` _(optional)_: A non-negative integer that determines the number of events (resume messages) needed to progress to the next step in the Flow.
-This is useful for inserting user inputs during the execution of a Flow, such as approving (resum) or disapproving (cancel) a Flow.
+- `suspend` _(optional)_: a non-negative integer that determines the number of events (resume messages) needed to progress to the next step in the Flow.

+  This
+  is useful for inserting user inputs during the execution of a Flow, such as approving (resum) or disapproving (cancel) a Flow.